stereocat/cisco_acl_intp/README.md

 ### ACL Validator

+#### Usage

 One of application of CiscoAclIntp is in `tools/check_acl.rb`.
 The script works as ACL validator.
-It reads ACL file (or read ACL from STDIN), parse it with CiscoAclIntp parser and output parser results.
+It reads a ACL file, parse it with CiscoAclIntp parser and output parser results.

 In directory `acl_examples`, there are some Cisco IOS ACL sample files.
 Run `check_acl.rb` with ACL sample files, like below.